Extremum Seeking with High-Order Lie Bracket Approximations: Achieving Exponential Decay Rate: Introduction

-Now we briefly summarize the development of Lie bracket approximations of control-affine ES systems.
-For a particular case of \eqref{eqn:controlAffineIntro} when $p_i=0.5,k_i=1\text{ for all }i$, a first-order Lie bracket system (LBS) approximation was given in \cite{DurrAuto}, which also admits drift vector field and is defined not only for underactuated systems.
-In \cite{scheinker2012minimum}, the authors utilized the first-order LBS in \cite{DurrAuto} and provided a universal semi-global stabilizing control law based on Lyapunov function candidates; they also \cite{scheinker2014non} extended the first-order LBS in \cite{DurrAuto} to a non-smooth setting.
-Different control law from \cite{DurrAuto} with bounded update rate was provided in \cite{Sch14} using first-order LBS approximation.
-In \cite{GZE18}, a generalized formulation and first-order LBS approach was provided for a class of control-affine ES systems that: (i) unifies previous works such as \cite{DurrAuto,Sch14}, and (ii) provides a new control law with enhanced stability guarantees.
-It is important to emphasize that ES methods based on first-order LBS approximation (e.g., \cite{DurrAuto,Sch14,GZE18}) are gradient-based ES approaches; that is, the ES system is designed such that its LBS/average behaves as a gradient-flow.
-In \cite{Labar19}, the authors generalized further the conditions of $p_i$ and $k_i$ compared to \cite{DurrAuto}, and introduced a second-order LBS, which approximates \eqref{eqn:controlAffineIntro}.
-This enabled the introduction of a Newton-based ES approach because the inclusion of second-order Lie brackets provided access to second-order derivative information (i.e., Hessian), hence enabling a Newton-based flow.
-Recently, the authors in \cite{PE23} provided a generalized approach for generating LBSs with higher-orders to approximate \eqref{eqn:controlAffineIntro}.
-They also showed that LBS approximations are averaging terms themselves, which guarantees the closeness of trajectories between LBSs and the original system \eqref{eqn:controlAffineIntro} given small enough $\varepsilon$.
+where $x \in \mathbb{R}^n$ is the state space vector, $p_i\in (0,1)$, $0<\varepsilon\ll1$, $f_0$ is the drift (uncontrolled) vector field of the system, $f_i$ are the control vector fields, $u_i$ are the control inputs, $m \in \mathbb N$ is the number of control inputs, and $k_i\in\mathbb Q$.
+Control-affine systems of the form~\eqref{eqn:controlAffineIntro} arise in many real-world applications, including (but not limited to) robotics, multi-agent systems, and flight dynamics (e.g., \cite{krstic2008extremum,grushkovskaya2018family,ECC_2024,eisa2023}).
+The nature of system~\eqref{eqn:controlAffineIntro} allows applications of geometric control methods and techniques relying on Lie bracket approximation ideas\cite{kurzweil1987limit,Sus91,bullo04,Liu97,DurrAuto,Sch14,GZE18,Labar19,PE23}.
+Such approaches have been widely used in the study of motion planning for underactuated systems, including those with nonholonomic constraints (e.g., \cite{bullo04,Liu97,Sus91,suttner2020extremum,ZuSIAM,doi:10.1080/00207179.2016.1257157,GZ23,GZ24_CDC}), as well as in model-free optimization and control via extremum seeking (ES) approaches \cite{DurrAuto,Sch14,GZE18,Labar19,PE23}, which is the main focus of this paper.
+Extremum seeking is model-free, real-time dynamic optimization and control framework aimed at stabilizing a dynamical system about the extremum point of an objective function that is accessible through measurements but whose analytical form is unknown~\cite{Ar03,scheinker2024100}.
+ES methods referred to as classic-based (e.g., \cite{Kr00,yilmaz2025exponential,guay2015time}) rely on classical averaging methods \cite{khalil2002nonlinear,Maggia2020higherOrderAvg} for analysis and design.
+Another family of approaches exploit control-affine ES systems and rely on Lie bracket approximation for analysis and design, such as, e.g., \cite{DurrAuto,Sch14,GZE18,Labar19,PE23}.
+In particular, for the case $p_i=0.5,k_i=1\text{ for all }i$, a first-order Lie bracket system (LBS) approximation of~\eqref{eqn:controlAffineIntro} and ES control laws were given, e.g., in \cite{DurrAuto,Sch14,GZE18}.
+Note that such methods define an ES system whose first-order LBS behaves like a gradient flow of the objective function.
+In \cite{Labar19}, the conditions on $p_i$ and $k_i$ were further generalized compared to~\cite{DurrAuto}, and a second-order LBS was introduced to approximate \eqref{eqn:controlAffineIntro}.
+This extension enabled the introduction of a Newton-based ES approach, since the inclusion of second-order Lie brackets provided access to second-order derivative information (i.e., to the Hessian), and thus allowed to have a behavior similar to a Newton-type flow.
+In the recent paper \cite{PE23}, the authors proposed a generalized framework for constructing higher-order LBSs to approximate \eqref{eqn:controlAffineIntro}.
+They also showed that LBS approximations themselves are averaging terms, which guarantees the closeness of trajectories between LBSs and the original system \eqref{eqn:controlAffineIntro}, provided that $\varepsilon$ is small enough.
 Moreover, it was observed that ES designs based on third-order LBS possess a faster convergence rate when compared with even Newton-based ES; the authors in \cite{PE23} argued (without proof) that the observed faster convergence is due to the inclusion of third-order Lie brackets, which provide access to higher-order derivatives beyond Hessian (i.e., third-order derivative information).